seppkurt/pv-forecast-comparison-addon/README.md

 ## Data Storage

-Data is stored in a SQLite database with two main tables:
+Data is stored in a SQLite database at `/data/pv_forecast.db` with two main tables:

 ### pv_forecast table
 - `id`: Primary key